falak-n/Plum_Assignment/README.md

-# Plum_Ass - Employee Benefits Assistant
+# Plum_Assignment - Employee Benefits Assistant

 A React-based web application that helps employees understand and access their health benefits using AI-powered classification and personalized action plans.